Torqued-codes/Cybersecurity-Task-3/README.md

 Future scans recommended to ensure ongoing security.

 vi] Evidence :

-Screenshots of scan summary and vulnerabilities are placed in the repo Vulneribility table
+- Screenshots of scan summary and vulnerabilities are placed in the repo.

-Scan dashboard

-Vulnerability table
+- Vulneribility table.